Walz to file appeal of Enbridge’s Line 3 approval

 With another delay to Line 3, so too are thousands of estimated jobs in construction and support positions through transportation and logistics, according to Enbridge, with about $160 million to be spent on local workforce payroll.
 Enbridge signed a project-labor agreement in 2019 to use a union workforce of about 2,000 workers to build the project.

-Those same Democrats have pushed the governor behind closed doors on $30 million for the East Range Development Achievement Center, reopening parts of the state and trying to prevent the closure of the Togo Correctional Facility in Itasca County.
+Those same Democrats have pushed the governor behind closed doors on $30 million to in part help the East Range Development Achievement Center, reopening parts of the state and trying to prevent the closure of the Togo Correctional Facility in Itasca County.
 They’ve also pushed back on previous challenges to Line 3 by the Walz and Dayton administrations.

 “I’m beyond frustrated and disappointed by this decision,” State Rep. Dave Lislegard, DFL-Aurora, said on Tuesday.
 “This project has been through a rigorous environmental review process that included over 70 public hearings, and it’s earned approval from the PUC twice.
 It’s time for the delays to stop and get the project started so folks in northern Minnesota can get back work.
 This isn’t the ‘One Minnesota’ we were promised.”